SpektraSystems/Check-Point-Labs/README.md

   ![](images/image2.png)

 4. This will start provisioning the lab environment.
 Note that this can take up to 15 to 20 minutes for the lab environment provisioning to finish.
 You can close this web browser if you wish to, you’d get another email with lab details once provisioning is completed.

+5. Once provisioning is completed, you’d find following details on lab details page and the email.
+   a.
+Azure Login Username Password: This is just to look at azure infrastructure (Read access)
+   b.
+CCSA Host DNS Name: You’d use this to take RDP of the Host Machine
+   c.
+CCSA Host Credentials: Username and password for the host.

+6. At any point, if you miss the lab details, you can always click on Launch lab during the duration of lab hours(x hours from signup)   and this will open up web page with lab details.